French soccer tournament celebrates diversity, fights racism - WHIZ News

 The tournament, which was launched in 2019, challenges the French ideal of a colorblind republic that doesn’t count or identify people by race or ethnic background.
 The ideal was intended to provide equal opportunity by treating everyone as simply French; in practice, people in places like Creteil experience discrimination and ethnic tensions daily.

-“We are Afro-descendants, we are claiming our roots and we are proud,” said tournament founder Moussa Sow, a French-Senegalese player who grew up in a Creteil neighborhood with a tough reputation and who has played professionally in France and Turkey.
+“We are Afro-descendants, we are claiming our roots and we are proud,” said tournament founder Moussa Sow, who works at the Red Cross and grew up in a Creteil neighborhood with a tough reputation.
 “It’s not because we carry this heritage that we are going to erase our French identity.”

 The France team — like its World Cup-winning national team — is made up of white, Black, Arab and multiracial players that reflects the country’s diversity.

-Note: This story has been corrected to show that Moussa Sow works at the Red Cross, and isn’t a soccer player.